 Followed by silver plate Kaiten Sushi @ RM6 each.
 Unagi Tamago.

 Rose shaped salmon sashimi on black sesame Makimono.
-Click here to continue reading >
+Continue reading

 A boring and hot Saturday noon brought us to Brewerkz, a restaurant and microbrewery at Singapore riverside, Clarke Quay.
 Even though I am not a drinker, I found the homemade beer to be irresistibly cheap to ignore.